Seized brake calipers: what causes them to seize and how to fix them

 Brake caliper design

-Special springs are used to secure the pads inside the guide slots.
-As the brake pedal is pressed, the piston moves out of the cylinder and exerts pressure on the inner brake pad.
-After that the bracket moves along the guide pins and presses the outer pad to the disc.
+Special springs secure the pads inside the guide slots.
+When the brake pedal is pressed, the piston moves out of the cylinder and applies pressure to the inner brake pad.
+The bracket then moves along the guide pins and presses the outer pad against the disc.

-The fixed caliper design does not include guide pins, while pistons are located on both sides of the brake disc.
-Thus when braking, the fluid under pressure is supplied to all cylinders simultaneously, causing both inner and outer pads to move.
-At other times they are held apart with spring spacers.
+Fixed calipers do not include guide pins, and the pistons are located on both sides of the brake disc.
+Thus, when braking, fluid under pressure is supplied to all cylinders simultaneously, causing both the inner and outer pads to move.
+At other times, spring spacers hold them apart.

 Why is my brake caliper sticking?

-2. Using the wrong lubricant or none at all.
-Special high-temperature resistant grease must be used on guide pins.
-Wrong grease tends to dry up or leak through; it can also destroy the rubber parts.
-The guide pin can’t move freely in a swollen bush.
+2. Using the wrong lubricant, or none at all.
+Special, high-temperature-resistant grease must be used on the guide pins.
+The wrong grease tends to dry up or leak through, and it can also destroy rubber parts.
+The guide pin cannot move freely in a swollen bush.
+This is one of the lesser-known but impactful reasons why a brake caliper seizes.

 3. Abrupt temperature changes.
 These have a detrimental effect on rubber dust boots.
-They accelerate corrosion and may cause the brake disc to bend, often leading to sticking brakes.
+They accelerate corrosion and may cause the brake disc to bend, often resulting in seized calipers.

 5. Deformation.
-Guide pins may bend due to incorrect installation, high strains or careless driving; this also increases risk of sticking.
+Guide pins may bend due to incorrect installation, high strain or careless driving, which also increases the risk of sticking.
+This can lead to a seized front brake caliper or rear caliper seized, depending on which pins are affected.

 6. Driving with worn brake pads and discs.
-To ensure good grip of a worn friction pair, the piston may move out too far from its seat which may lead to its skewing.
+To ensure good grip of a worn friction pair, the piston may move too far out from its seat, which can cause it to skew.
+If you’ve been wondering how does a brake caliper seize, this is one mechanical answer.

 7. Using the wrong brake fluid.
-If a fluid is too viscous, the pistons don’t return to their starting position.
-Besides, polymeric or composite pistons may swell when coming in contact with wrong fluid.
+If a fluid is too viscous, the pistons will not return to their starting position.
+Additionally, polymeric or composite pistons may swell when in contact with the wrong fluid.
+This is a hidden factor behind brake caliper seizing and a big clue to what causes seized calipers.

 8. Exposure to aggressive chemicals.
-Road grit and brake fluid cause premature wear of rubber dust boots, so it’s important to keep the system airtight at all times.
+Road grit and brake fluid can cause rubber dust boots to wear out prematurely, so it’s important to keep the system airtight at all times.
+Open systems invite issues like caliper seizing and seized brakes.

-5 tips on how to prevent brake calipers from seizing
+Here are 5 tips on how to prevent brake calipers from seizing:

-1. Replace the brake fluid in good time.
+1. Replace the brake fluid well in advance.

-A high moisture content in the brake fluid results in corrosion of the pistons.
+High moisture content in the brake fluid results in corrosion of the pistons.
+This is one of the main things that causes a seized caliper.

 2. Regularly check that the dust boots are in good condition.